CMs guide seniors through EOL processes

 The Medicare Advantage staff include two social workers who help people complete the forms over the telephone or, if the member prefers, will meet with them at the health plan's Silver Life Center.

-The case managers get consent to notify the member's primary care provider and collaborate with the physician as well as the caregiver so everyone is on the same page about the member's end-of-life choices.
+The CMs get consent to notify the member's primary care provider and collaborate with the physician as well as the caregiver so everyone is on the same page about the member's end-of-life choices.

-When the case manager conducts the assessment, the software system automatically triggers an appropriate end-of-life plan based on the answers the member gives to questions.
+When the CM conducts the assessment, the software system automatically triggers an appropriate end-of-life plan based on the answers the member gives to questions.
 The care plan includes automated talking points that pop up on the screen.

-For instance, if the member says he hasn't made end-of-life plans and doesn't know what is available, the case manager can click on a list of advanced directions with a concise explanation of each.
+For instance, if the member says he hasn't made end-of-life plans and doesn't know what is available, the CM can click on a list of advanced directions with a concise explanation of each.

-The assessment and care plan is available in the health plan's software for case managers in other areas of the company and other lines of business to use.
+The assessment and care plan is available in the health plan's software for CMs in other areas of the company and other lines of business to use.
 The specific assessment is geared to the senior population, but the care plan is appropriate for any age, Greer says.

-When developing the care plan, the case manager helps members make all choices from all the options available, such as where they want to receive care, symptom management, bladder control, and issues such as mobility, safety, comfort, and pain.
+When developing the care plan, the CM helps members make choices from all the options available, such as where they want to receive care, symptom management, bladder control, and issues such as mobility, safety, comfort, and pain.
 They discuss caregiver needs and stresses, and services needed at home if the member chooses to stay at home.

 One of the goals of the end-of-life program is to overcome the negative impression many older people have of hospice care by educating them.
 Some members aren't aware of the hospice benefits they have.
 Others don't take advantage of them because of their perception of what hospice means, Greer says.